Coos Bay, Oregon: Alonzo Tucker

 On September 18, 1902, the only lynching ever to be documented in Oregon occurred in Coos Bay, of Alonzo Tucker, an African-American man.
 He was accused of raping a white woman and escaping from jail.
 However, there is no record of his escape from jail.
 According to newspaper accounts, Tucker was discovered by two young boys who began shooting him with airguns.
 After a brief pursuit, local miners apprehended Tucker who was hiding inside a store.
 The mob considering hanging him inside the store but decided to return him to the site of the alleged rape at a nearby bridge.
-Tucker was shot twice and then hung from the 7th Street bridge, which spanned present-day Golden Field, where high school soccer games are now held.
-No charges were ever brought against the mob as officials determined "the deceased came to his death at the hands of parties unknown while resisting arrest for a felony, and that no crime was committed thereby."
+Tucker was shot twice and then hanged from the 7th Street bridge, which spanned present-day Golden Field, where high school soccer games are now held.
+No charges were ever brought against the mob, as officials determined "the deceased came to his death at the hands of parties unknown while resisting arrest for a felony, and that no crime was committed thereby."
 Despite this claim that those in the mob were unknown, the participation of multiple people, including the husband of the alleged rape victim, was noted in local newspapers.
 One newspaper at that time reported the mob was "quiet and orderly" and another paper wrote, "'Well done' is the consensus of public opinion."
 Alonzo Tucker's cause of death was asphyxiation.
 According to the coroner's report, cause of death was blood loss from the gunshot wound in Tucker's right thigh, in which case he died before being hanged on the Marshfield bridge.